Student-centric advice and objective recommendations

 You can learn more about Pell Grant eligibility here.

 Chicago State University Student Debt

 Average student loan debt payment per month

 In addition to scholarships and financial aid, student loans are another way that students can pay for college.
 However, unlike other types of aid, student loans need to be repaid.
 This is why it’s so important to know how much student loan debt you are taking out.

-81% percent of not reported students take out federal student loans.
-The average student at not reported takes out not reported in student loan debt, which winds up being a not reported payment per month.
+81% percent of Chicago State University students take out federal student loans.
+The average student at Chicago State University takes out in student loan debt, which winds up being a $309.90 payment per month.
 The important thing to remember about these numbers is that they only include federal student loans and not private student loans.

 If you want to learn more about Parent PLUS Loans, you can check out the pros and cons of borrowing them.